Jean de Lattre de Tassigny: Early life

-From 1898 to 1904, de Lattre attended the College of Saint-Joseph in Poitiers, where his father had gone.
+From 1898 to 1904 de Lattre attended the College of Saint-Joseph in Poitiers, where his father had gone.
 He then decided that he would join the Navy, and to prepare he went to the College de Vaugirard, where Henri de Gaulle was a teacher.
-He passed the written examinations for the Navy, but missed the oral examination due to illness.
+He passed the written examinations for the Navy but missed the oral examination owing to illness.
 He then went to the Corniche at Lycée privé Sainte-Geneviève in Versailles to prepare for the École spéciale militaire de Saint-Cyr, where he won a place in 1908.
 Before he entered, his father sent him to Brighton in England to improve his English.
 As was the custom in the French Army, he also served in the ranks for four months, in his case, with the 29th Dragoon Regiment at Provins, south east of Paris.
 He was a cadet at Saint-Cyr from 1909 to 1911 (Mauritanie promotion).
 One instructor expressed the hope that de Lattre was not related to the one who had raised the white flag of Henri, Count of Chambord over Saint-Cyr in 1873.
 This was his uncle, and henceforth de Lattre refused to have anything to do with the instructor.
 He ultimately graduated 201st out of 210 in his class, and was commissioned as a second lieutenant on 1 October 1910.
-He then went on to the Cavalry School in Saumur.
+He then went on to the Saumur Cavalry School.